humorous persian proverbs and idioms

 • “Mastam na goftam, hoshyaram na kardam” – “I’m not drunk, but I’m not sober either”

-• “Âb ke raft, nânevarde be jâ nemimanad” – “Once the water has gone, no trace of the bread remains”
+• “Âb ke raft, nânevarde be jâ nemimanad” – “Once the water is gone, no trace of bread remains”

 FAQs